DLRoux2o20/FrontendMentor-Data-Storage/README-template.md

 ### What I learned

 You cant use ::after or ::before on svg elements.
+Make a triangle div by using transparent borders.

 To see how you can add code snippets, see below: